A Guide to Heating Your Swimming Pool

-Canadians living in Ottawa know winter climates well.
-Perhaps residents who feel the most attuned to weather throughout the year are pool owners, who spend summers waiting for their pools to warm up and winters closing them down for the year.
+Perhaps residents in Ottawa who feel the most attuned to weather throughout the year are pool owners, who spend summers waiting for their pools to warm up and winters closing them down for the year.
 Rather than chasing this cycle, many pool owners are turning to heated pool solutions to keep their backyard oasis at a comfortable temperature.
-In this guide, we’ll examine how to heat a swimming pool and top tips related to installing a pool heater.
+In this guide, we’ll examine how to heat a swimming pool and provide top tips related to installing a pool heater.

 How Do Heated Pools Work?